 Will robots replace valuers? - The future of valuation

-Chair: James Dearsley, Co-Founder, Unissu
+Chair: James Dearsley, Consultant and Board Advisor, Unissu

 Core CEE markets tend to overshadow the countries of Southeastern Europe but there is a lot to watch out for in this region.
 Purchasing power and demand for modern space is growing, so it is no wonder that new developers and investors keep entering the market.
 Besides a couple of established investment destinations, numerous major cities in these countries offer untapped potential for those willing to take higher risks for higher rewards.